 What we offer

 We primarily offer ‘person-centred’ counselling.
-The person-centred approach is primarily non-directive.
+The person-centred approach is primarily non directive.
 It aims to help you utilise your internal resources to help you explore and resolve your issues.
 We also offer a range of other approaches, including Emotional Freedom Techniques (EFT), Eye Movement Desensitisation and Reprocessing (EMDR).
-Sometimes it can be helpful to use a mixture of approaches, and that might change over time.
+Sometimes it’s helpful to use a mixture of approaches, and that might change over the course of therapy.

 We always endeavour to offer you the best and most appropriate therapy according to your need and preference.
-If you have any questions about the approaches we use, please do contact us.
+If you have questions about the approaches we use, please contact us.

-We generally offer open-ended counselling, meaning that the number of times we will meet is not fixed at the start of therapy.
-Instead, we will see you for as long or short a time a necessary.
-You are free to end counselling at any time, though we do ask you to give a weeks notice of intending to finish so we can plan a proper ending.
+We generally offer open-ended counselling, meaning that we do not fix the number of times we will meet at the start of therapy.
+Instead, we will see you for as long or short a time as necessary.
+You are free to end counselling at any time, though we ask you to give a weeks’ notice of intending to finish so we can plan a proper ending.

 Sessions usually are about fifty to sixty minutes long, with one session per week.
-However, both of these can be varied as best suits you.
+However, we can adjust each of the these as best suits you.
 Some types of therapy require more extended sessions, often when working with trauma.

 Most of the counselling we offer is face-to-face in person, meeting within our offices.
-However, we might be able to offer online or telephone counselling where necessary.
+However, we might offer online or telephone counselling where necessary.
 Home visits may also be possible in exceptional circumstances.

 Working as a couple

 If we were to see you as part of a couple (or another group) and individually, it is a little more complicated.
-Typically anything said in individual sessions remains confidential to that context.
+Typically, anything said in individual sessions remains confidential to that context.
 However, if you disclosed something significant, which the other person did now know, that might make it difficult, if not impossible, to work together as a couple.
-For example, if you said that you are currently having an affair while trying to save your relationship, this may have to be disclosed if the couple’s work was to continue.
-If something like that happened, we would talk with you as to how you wanted to proceed.
+For example, if you said that you are having an affair while trying to save your relationship, you might have to disclose it if the couple’s work was to continue.
+If something like that happened, we would discuss how you wanted to proceed.
 Options might include your telling the other person, or discontinuing the couple’s work.

-There is currently no legal requirement for counsellors to report any form of abuse.
+There is no legal requirement for counsellors to report any form of abuse.
 However, we have a moral and ethical responsibility to act where someone is at serious risk.
 In such situations, we would work with you to agree the best way forwards.
-Most often, this would be helping you to decide for yourself what action, if any, you wanted to take, and help you implement whatever course of action you chose.
+Most often, this would be helping you to decide for yourself what action you wanted to take (if any), and help you implement whatever course of action you chose.

-In extreme circumstances, where someone is at grave risk of imminent, serious harm, we may have to ensure that the appropriate authorities are informed.
+In extreme circumstances, where someone is at grave risk of imminent, serious harm, we may have to inform the authorities.
 Wherever possible, we would look to do this with your prior knowledge (and, ideally, consent).
 However, such occasions are exceptionally rare.
 Most of the time, we would work with you and leave such decisions to you.

 If you have concerns about a child at risk, the NSCPP operate a 24-hour advice service.
 Full details are on their web page.